nfagerlund/dw-dev-vagrant/README.md

 - Browse to `http://dev-width.test` and log in as "system" (using the password in config.yaml).
 - Log into the VM with `vagrant ssh` and switch to the DW user with `sudo -iu dw`.
 Nothing should require a password, and dw can sudo to restart apache or whatever (`sudo apache2ctl graceful`).
 - Have fun!
-    - DW code is at `~/dw`, and you should be able to fetch and push to your fork.
+    - DW code is at `~/dw`, and you should be able to fetch from and push to your fork.
     - I've got ag installed so you can search for stuff. `ag --help` for info.
     - Root disk looks like it's set to 20gb (dynamically allocated), which should hopefully last u long enough to hack on a few things.